 On the other hand, if you want a more organic look, you should go for a traditional wooden frame.
 Those beds are generally made of pine, but if you’re having it custom-made, I’m sure any softwood will do.

 That’s not to say that the manufacturer can’t help put in features to make your bed as quiet as possible.
-For example, you’ve seen how DIKAPA frames avoid the issue of the slats rubbing against the center and side bearings.
-In their case, this common problem was resolved by padding the bar with foam — other brands have different solutions.
+For example, you’ve seen how Mellow frames avoid the issue of the slats rubbing against the center and side bearings.
+In their case, this common problem was resolved by padding the support slots and bar with rubber and foam — other brands have different solutions.

 Queen and king-size beds are made to fit two people.
 Queen beds start at 60 inches wide (though Olympic queen beds are even wider) and 80 inches tall.
 King-size beds take it even further, at 76 inches wide and 80 inches tall.
 And, of course, California king beds are somewhat narrower but longer at 72 inches wide and 84 inches long.